Морские обезьянки в аквариуме: как разводить, зачем нужны

 described

-in the knowledge base. - Migrating a SeaMonkey 1.x profile may set «Use secure authentication»
+• Migrating a SeaMonkey 1.x profile may set «Use secure authentication»

 in the Outgoing Server (SMTP) settings, which causes an error when trying